A former collegiate and professional baseball player, Ryan Crotin was all too familiar with seeing and experiencing throwing injuries.

 Grateful for all of his experiences within the Department of Exercise and Nutrition Sciences, Crotin said he most enjoyed being able to explore his personal passions and having faculty support.
 “I had fantastic professors in my academic committee and my advisor, Dr. Dan K. Ramsey, provided tremendous enthusiasm and guidance toward my dissertation project,” he said.
 “It made the doctoral experience fun and exciting.”

-A 2013 graduate, Crotin is going to continue with the Orioles as the team’s athletic performance analyst.
+A 2013 graduate, Crotin spent time with the Baltimore Orioles as the team’s athletic performance analyst and is now the strength and conditioning player performance coordinator with the Los Angeles Angels.